ibm-cloud-docs/bare-metal/bare-metal-server-options.md

 {: #custom-based-bm}

 If one of the fast provisioning servers don't meet your workload needs, you can customize your {{site.data.keyword.baremetal_short}} to meet your needs.
 Customized servers are provisioned in 2 - 4 hours and offer a greater variety of cores, speeds, RAM, and drives.

-### Custom POWER8-based servers
-{: #bm-power8}

-{{site.data.keyword.cloud_notm}} offers you the option to provision an IBM POWER8-based bare metal server.
-POWER8 servers are built with the POWER8 processor and an OpenPower-based platform, which is tuned specifically for cloud-based deployments for data, cognitive, and web workloads on Linux.
-For more information, see [POWER8 Servers](https://www.ibm.com/cloud/bare-metal-servers/power){: external}.

 ### SAP-certified bare metal servers
 {: #bm-SAP-cert}